adr1enbe4udou1n/blog/content/posts/02-build-your-own-docker-swarm-cluster/index.md

 my-app-02 -.-> files
 {{< /mermaid >}}

 Note as the hostnames correspond to a particular type of server, dedicated for one task specifically.
-Each type of node can be scale as you wish :
+Each type of node can be scaled as you wish :

 | replica      | description                                                                                              |
 | ------------ | -------------------------------------------------------------------------------------------------------- |